 The key issue with Las Vegas Medical Rules is that a Prescribing Provider (P2) which is a Nurse Practitioner, Physician, or Physician Assistant must be physically involved in the process of handling the medications and administering the medications.

 A P2 must go to every house call where new patients receive medications.
 In addition, a P2 must be at any clinic where new patients are receiving medications.

 A P2 has a DEA license, which allows them to posses prescription medications.
 An RN cannot possess prescription medications without a valid prescription for a specific patient.
 Therefore, an RN cannot keep a duffel bag of saline and Zofran at their house.
 Nor can a medical assistant.

-It is illegal for an RN and medical assistant to do an IV hydration treatment on their own.
+According to Las Vegas Medical Rules, it is illegal for an RN and medical assistant to do an IV hydration treatment on their own.
 It is a Class D felony punishable by up to 5 years in jail and the various people involved could lose their nursing or medical license.

 A bag of saline, botox, and a B12 shot are all prescription medications and require a P2-Patient relationship.

 Currently, numerous clinics in Las Vegas, their staff, and owners are under active investigation by the: